 - The participation of people who rely on AAC is fundamental to the development and evaluation of AAC.
 Indeed, this is the first principle the Rehabilitation Engineering Research Center on Communication Enhancement’s list of six “key principles of AAC.”
 Several of the other of the principles also emphasize the importance of participation of AAC users.
 For example, it is essential to take into account their preferences and priorities (#3) and to recognize the “roles communication partners play during interactions” (#4).
 During the drafting of ASHA’s proposed statements on FC and RPM, no one from the community of typers or letterboard users—the users themselves, professionals, family members—was invited or allowed to participate.

-Why ASHA’s Proposed Statements on FC and RPM Matter
+Why ASHA’s Statements on FC and RPM Matter

 - The Americans with Disabilities Act regulations mandate that public entities, including schools, support an individual’s preferred means of communication except in extenuating circumstances.
 28 C.F.R. § 35.160.
-The statements, if finalized, would put thousands of ASHA members and their employers in the awkward and untenable position of deciding whether to comply with federal law or with the contrary guidance of a nonprofit credentialing organization.
+The statements arguably put thousands of ASHA members and their employers in the awkward and untenable position of deciding whether to comply with federal law or with the contrary guidance of a nonprofit credentialing organization.
 Click here for more on U.S. law that relates to effective communication for individuals with disabilities.

-- The proposed statements perpetuate outdated, paternalistic approaches to disability.
-People with disabilities have made it clear that they do not want others to dictate the ways that are acceptable for them to interact with the world, which the ASHA statements (if adopted) would do.
+- The statements perpetuate outdated, paternalistic approaches to disability.
+People with disabilities have made it clear that they do not want others to dictate the ways that are acceptable for them to interact with the world, which the ASHA statements do.

 - Banning exposure to a method of communication has been tried before; it represents one of the more egregious errors in the history of education.
 In 1880, the International Conference on the Education of the Deaf adopted a resolution that recommended against the use and teaching of sign language in schools.
 Out of 144 delegates, only one was Deaf.
 The resolution resulted in the effective ban on the use of sign language in schools in the United States, a ban that lasted for over 100 years.
 It wasn’t until 1980 that the International Congress on the Education of the Deaf agreed that “all deaf children have the right to flexible communication in the mode or combination of modes which best meets their individual needs.”
 For over 100 years, signing Deaf individuals were forced underground, unable to use or be taught sign language in schools.